 Ask your health care provider any questions you may have about how to use PEG-Intron.

 - PEG-Intron may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use PEG-Intron with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do NOT use more than the recommended dose or stop using PEG-Intron without checking with your doctor.
 If you use more than your prescribed dose, contact your doctor right away.

 - It is not known if the use of PEG-Intron for longer than 1 year is safe and will work.
 Discuss any questions or concerns with your doctor.

 - It is not known if PEG-Intron will prevent the spread of hepatitis C virus to others.
-It is also not known if it will cure hepatitis C or prevent liver disease (eg, cirrhosis, liver failure, liver cancer) that may be associated with hepatitis C virus.
+It is also not known if it will prevent liver disease (eg, cirrhosis, liver failure, liver cancer) that may be associated with hepatitis C virus.